jamesma100/jamesma100.github.io/_posts/2023-11-02-implementing-mapreduce-in-rust.md

 Here's some things I learned while building MapReduce in Rust, challenges of building even simple distributed systems, and ideas I think are worth further pursuing.
+You can find the full code [here](https://github.com/jamesma100/mrlite) - try it out if you want, but I assume no responsibility!

 ### Overview